Pediatric Patients Only

 Making sure you avoid the poisonous plants is the best treatment.
 It is important to teach your family members what the plants look like and not to touch them.

-If you have inhaled smoke from a burning plant, if the blisters and rash are on the face, near the genitals, or all over the body, your doctor should be notified.
-You should also call your doctor if the rash covers a large area of your body, you can't sleep, or you have large blisters.
-Swelling is a sign of a serious reaction and you should contact your doctor right away, especially if the swelling is on your face or makes an eye close.
-If you have a serious reaction, you need to see a doctor right away.
-After a medical history and physical examination, your doctor may prescribe a steroid cream or oral steroids to help with the swelling and itching, depending on the severity of the rash.
+If you have inhaled smoke from a burning plant, if the blisters and rash are on the face, near the genitals, or all over the body, your healthcare provider should be notified.
+You should also call your healthcare provider if the rash covers a large area of your body, you can't sleep, or you have large blisters.
+Swelling is a sign of a serious reaction and you should contact your healthcare provider right away, especially if the swelling is on your face or makes an eye close.
+If you have a serious reaction, you need to see a healthcare provider right away.
+After a medical history and physical examination, your healthcare provider may prescribe a steroid cream or oral steroids to help with the swelling and itching.
+This depends on the severity of the rash.

 Poison ivy cannot be spread from person to person by touching the blisters, or from the fluid inside the blisters.
 It can be spread, however, if the oils remain on the skin, clothes, or shoes.
 This is why washing your hands, clothes, and shoes as soon as possible is very important.